SanjeevikumarWD/stock_price_data_warehouse/README.md

 ## Overview

 This project simulates a financial analytics pipeline for stock price data, inspired by real-world use cases like Barclays’ data engineering workflows.
 It builds a data warehouse using PySpark, PostgreSQL, DBT, and Apache Airflow.
-The pipeline automates the extraction, cleaning, enrichment, transformation, and storage of stock price data, enabling analysts and traders to derive actionable insights. 📊
+The pipeline automates the extraction, cleaning, enrichment, transformation, and storage of stock price data, enabling analysts and traders to derive actionable insights.. 📊

 ---